DOML-Lang/DOML/doml_formal_spec.md

 Due to the reusing of system, though the standard is to keep these statements short and not overuse it.

-#### Arrays/Dictionaries
+#### Arrays

 Since they are more complicated then other things I'll include in a bit more depth how they are done, they are done in such a way to balance speed/memory and simplicity.
-Only two more IR commands were added with the standard push commands becoming index commands when you have effectively 'activated' either a vector/map mode (by calling the command), the arrays/dictionaries themselves should not be created till the full type signature is known (since the static arrays are singular type and so are the dictionaries - this is to keep inline with the majority of coding languages), though of course they could be created before if the types aren't needed (i.e. python).
+Only two more IR commands were added with the standard push commands becoming index commands when you have effectively 'activated' a vector mode (by calling the command), the arrays themselves should not be created till the full type signature is known (since the static arrays are singular type - this is to keep inline with the majority of coding languages), though of course they could be created before if the types aren't needed (i.e. python).

 Effectively the following code; `Test.RGB = [255, 125, 245]` (noting that this variant requires an array rather then 3 separate values, and also note that an array =/= a list of parameters i.e. `[255, 125, 245]` =/= `255, 125, 245`).
 The code would generate the following IR;